a-maryam/redis-clone/README.md

 ## Memory Ownership Rules
 - Hashtable owns all inserted values, but if there is an error in any intermediary function, that function becomes responsible for releasing that memory.
 - Argument struct is owned by driver.
 Freed before exit.
-- Parser owns input and input tokens
+- Parser owns tokenized input.

 ## Design
 - Using C because that's what Redis is written in, and to recall lower level topics such as memory management.